 I am an Assistant Professor of Philosophy at Nanyang Technological University.
 I am also a Marie Curie International Incoming Fellow at University of Leeds, working with Aaron Meskin on experimental philosophical aesthetics.
 I got my PhD from the University of Michigan and my BA from Rutgers, the State University of New Jersey.
 I used to teach at Kansas State University.

-My research projects span cognitive science, analytic aesthetics, philosophy of mind, and moral psychology.
+My research projects span cognitive science, philosophy of mind, moral psychology, and analytic aesthetics.
 You can find my recent publications below.

 I find teaching an effective and entertaining way to learn about new debates and to re-immerse myself in the classics.
 I have taught a variety of courses, ranging from applied ethics to metaphysics.
 I also really enjoy talking philosophy with students outside of the classroom!